rare-magma/guitos/README.md

 ## Notes

-- There is no undo/redo functionality.
+- The undo/redo functionality cannot fix every single action.
 Export frequently to avoid data loss!
-  - This is planned to be implemented on [#16](https://github.com/rare-magma/guitos/issues/16)
+- To undo the deletion of a budget click the undo button in the notification shown just after the action.
+  - As soon as the notification fades (after 60 seconds) the undo action is not possible anymore.
 - guitos tries to load an existing budget when visiting `guitos.app/budget-name`
 - The interface theme is set automatically by your browser and/or operating system's configuration.
 - The currency is initially selected according to your browser's preferred languages.